How to get your digital camera to work on computer

 Select the photos and videos you want to transfer to your computer.
 You can either drag and drop them to a folder on your computer or use the copy and paste function to transfer the files.

-See also How to take picture of night sky with digital camera
+See also How to use any digital camera as webcam

 Tip: Organize your photos and videos into folders on your computer to keep them organized and easy to find.